-Navellier Weekly Market Commentary
+Navellier: Weekly Market Commentary

-This information is general and does not take into account your individual circumstances, financial situation, or needs, and is not presented as a personalized recommendation to you.
+Disclosure: This information is general and does not take into account your individual circumstances, financial situation, or needs, and is not presented as a personalized recommendation to you.
 This is for informational purposes only and should not be taken as an offer to buy or sell any financial instruments and should not be relied upon as the sole factor in your investment making decisions.
 Individual strategies discussed may not be suitable for you, and it should not be assumed they were or will be profitable.
 Investment in securities involves significant risk and has the potential for partial or complete loss of funds invested.
-Navellier & Associates, Inc. claims compliance with the Global Investment Performance Standard (GIPS) and has prepared and presented this commentary in compliance with GIPS standards.
+Navellier & Associates, Inc. claims compliance with the Global Investment Performance Standard (GIPS) and has prepared and presented this report in compliance with GIPS standards.
 A copy of this verification report is available upon request.
 All investing is subject to risk, including the loss of your principal.